ChristoffBo/homeassistant/README.md

 Christoff Bothma Hassio Addons Collection

-The Only Addons I created is the Technitium DNS and Mimic TTS Servers they where only tested amd64.
+The Only Addons I created is the Technitium DNS and Mimic TTS Servers they where only tested on amd64.

 Most Addons are from Alex Belgium